dougeby/IntuneDocs/intune/intune-endpoints.md

 # Network endpoints for Microsoft Intune

-You can use the following information to understand IP address and port settings needed for proxy settings.
+This page lists IP addresses and port settings needed for proxy settings in your Intune deployments.

-Enable network communications between the devices you manage and the endpoints required for cloud-based services.

 As a cloud-only service, Intune doesn't require on-premises infrastructure such as servers or gateways.